syxzud/exent-selfbot/README.md

 pip install -r requirements.txt\
 python main.py (or run start.bat)\

-purge command doesnt work btw
+purge command doesnt work btw\

+please star this project if you liked it